vDeresh/Circle_Game/README.md

 # Circle Game
-Simple 2D bullet dodging game
+A simple 2D bullet dodging game.
+I'm not an advanced programmer and just learning so any advice would be greatly appreciated!
+Also English is not my native language so sorry if I make a mistake.

 ---